dan-wagner/DMHEE_HIV/README.md

 1. Chancellor JV, Hill AM, Sabin CA, Simpson KN, Youle M. Modelling the Cost Effectiveness of Lamivudine/Zidovudine Combination Therapy in HIV Infection.
 Pharmacoeconomics.
 1997 Jul 1;12(1):54–66.

+## Model Parameters
+:warning: Add a description of the model parameters here.

+# Project Organization
+:warning: Provide an explanation of how the project is organized here.

-## Progress
+# Progress

-### :white_check_mark:Develop HIV Model
+## :white_check_mark:Develop HIV Model

 The HIV model can be evaluated by changing the parameter inputs to `runModel()`.
 This function is designed to capture three distinct components within a single module.
 Each time this function is called, other function calls are made to:

 -   [x] track the cohort through the markov structure over a certain number of cycles. (see `track_cohort()`).
 -   [x] calculate life years for the specified model comparator.
 This did not require it's own function, as the procedure to calculate this value only required a single function call to sum the rows across the "alive" (A,B,C) states.
 -   [x] Estimate costs in each cycle using `est_costs()`.

 The function will then return a vector with the estimated costs and QALYs according to the inputs.

 The inputs to `runModel()` must be generated using a separate call stack:

 -   Use `getParams()` to look for a parameter set in the `data/data-gen/Model-Params` sub-directory.
 If the directory is empty, the function will re-generate the parameters from raw data and save it there.
 It will return a statement with a relative file path to read the data into memory.

 -   Use `DrawParams()` to generate the inputs required to execute `runModel()`.
 The code is designed such that this function must be called whether one wants to evaluate the model with deterministic or probabilistic inputs.

-### :warning: Simulations and Analysis
+## :warning: Simulations and Analysis
 Both deterministic and probabilistic methods will be used to evaluate the decision model.
 Each approach was restricted to the base case configuration which considered a time horizon of 20 years (20 cycles), and discounted costs and effects at 6% and 0%, respectively.

-#### :white_check_mark: Perform Simulations
+### :white_check_mark: Perform Simulations

 -   :white_check_mark: Determinsitic Simulation